 If you like to ride the train to work, this neighborhood may be for you.
 NeighborhoodScout's research revealed that 14.1% of the Indian Field neighborhood's commuters ride the train to and from work each day, which is more than we found in 96.2% of America's neighborhoods.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Indian Field neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Indian Field neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.9% of the households here have four, five, or more cars.
 That is more cars per household than in 96.1% of the neighborhoods in the nation.

 Did you know that the Indian Field neighborhood has more Austrian and Ukrainian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.5% of this neighborhood's residents have Austrian ancestry and 1.8% have Ukrainian ancestry.